-Another reason to use this type of email marketing software is that Mailchimp automations are available even in the free plan.
-You can use these to build a better relationship with your audience.
+Another reason to use Mailchimp email marketing software is that Mailchimp automations are available even in the free plan.
+Use these to build a better relationship with your audience.
 For example, you can easily set up a welcome email sequence to encourage new subscribers to visit your website and get more engaged with you.

 Learn more about welcome emails in the article below:

 Mailchimp has other useful marketing features, too, like the ability to create landing pages.
-And Mailchimp provides statistics you can use to better understand subscriber behavior so that you can improve future emails and interactions.
+And Mailchimp provides statistics you can use to better understand subscriber behavior.
+So, you can improve future emails and interactions.
 This is useful when you're using email marketing to grow your business.